majikat768/HuntStatsLogger/README.md

 Crytek has patched Hunt Showdown such that hunter data is no longer stored locally.
 Ergo, this app will no longer track your hunts.

-So long, and thanks for all the fish</b>
+So long, and thanks for all the fish. </b>

 # Hunt Stats Logger